 The identification of cancer driver genes is important for the early diagnosis of cancer, for identifying efficacious anti-cancer therapeutics, and for investigating the underlying mechanisms of tumorigenesis.
 Traditionally, cancer driver genes have been recognized on the basis of their being recurrently altered in tumors1,2.
 However, the ability of many somatic mutations to alter gene function is often uncertain, making it hard to identify cancer driver genes unambiguously.
 Clearly, we require information other than somatic mutation data in order to reliably detect cancer driver genes.

 Cancer driver genes could in principle be identified by integrating gene mutation data with gene expression data.
 As an example, a previous study performed enrichment analysis to integrate genomic and transcriptomic alterations from whole-exomes and functional data from protein function predictions with gene interaction networks to reveal breast cancer driver genes3.
 Recent approaches have been developed by combining mutation scores with biological network protein-protein interaction (PPI) data to predict cancer driver genes4,5.
 These approaches did not consider functional data for mutations and cancer tissue-specific PPI networks, which may reduce the ability to predicting novel cancer drivers.

-6 78
+To provide valuable insights, methods like MutSigCV6 have been developed to identify cancer genes by assessing mutation heterogeneity, highlighting those that deviate from expected random mutational patterns.
+OncodriveFML7 and OncodriveCLUSTL8 further contribute by detecting drivers based on pan-cancer mutation patterns and employing sequence-based clustering approaches, respectively.
+While each method provided a unique genomic perspective on cancer, they collectively share limitations in fully accounting for the functional implications of mutations or adapting to the tissue-specificity of PPI networks, which are essential for the comprehensive prediction of novel cancer drivers.

 To address these shortcomings, we devised a new model, DGAT-cancer (Distinguish cancer drivers using Genomics and Transcriptome data), which integrates the predicted pathogenicity scores of somatic mutations in cancers and germline mutations in the healthy population, with gene expression in tumors and paracancerous tissues in order to detect cancer driver genes.
-9For each gene, DGAT-cancer calculated a unidirectional Earth Mover’s Difference score (uEMD) to evaluate the difference between the predicted pathogenic scores (obtained from 19 predictors in dbNSFP) of somatic mutational spectra in cancers and that of germline variants in healthy populations.
-The influence of mutation on gene expression has been evaluated by integrating gene expression data in tumors with somatic mutations through topological data analysis (TDA).
-The Jensen–Shannon divergence between the gene expression profile and mutation profile of each gene on the topological network was further computed and used as another feature of the gene.
-The most effective features were identified by Laplacian selection in an unsupervised way.
-The selected features were integrated by means of the Hotelling and Box-Cox transformations to score the genes.
-Finally, by using gene scores as weights, we performed Gibbs sampling to identify cancer drivers.
-One of the top novel genes was validated to be a cancer driver of glioma.
-The work scheme of DGAT-cancer is shown in Fig. 1.
+DGAT-cancer utilized Topological Data Analysis (TDA) to identify tumor clusters with similar gene expression profiles, crucial for understanding cancer heterogeneity9.
+TDA has been instrumental in uncovering novel cancer driver genes through its ability to detect meaningful correlations between mutation frequency and gene expression alterations.
+DGAT-cancer analyzed 6,643 samples from seven cancer types, identifying 505 genes as potential drivers.
+Notably, 398 of these genes were unique to individual cancers, while 38 were prevalent across at least three cancer types, highlighting DGAT-cancer's ability to detect both cancer-specific and shared genetic determinants.

 Methods